-Purpose: To configure the backup SIP Server Application object for high availability.
+To configure the backup SIP Server Application object for high availability.

-- 1. Stop both primary and backup SIP Servers, if they are running.
-You can stop the SIP Server service by using the Windows Services dialog box. - 2.
+- 1. Stop the SIP Server applications on the primary and backup hosts.
+Genesys SIP Server applications can be stopped by using the Genesys Solution Control Interface. - 2.
 Open the Configuration Manager. - 3.
 Select the Applications folder, and right-click the SIP Server Application object that you want to configure as the backup SIP Server.
 Select Properties. - 4.
 Click the Switches tab. - a.
 Click Add, and select the Switch object that you associated with the primary SIP Server Application object. - b.
 Click Apply to save the configuration changes. - 5.
 Click the Start Info tab. - a.
-Select Auto-Restart.

-- b.
+Select Auto-Restart. - b.
 Click Apply to save the configuration changes. - 6.
 Click the Options tab. - a.
 Select the TServer section. - i.
 Set the sip-port option to the same port number that you specified for the primary SIP Server. - ii.
-Set the sip-address option to the Virtual IP address. - iii.
-Click Apply to save the configuration changes.
+Set the sip-address option to the Virtual IP address.
+(For Windows NLB cluster configurations, set the value to the Windows NLB cluster IP address.) - iii.
+Set the control-vip-scripts option to true. - iv.
+Set the sip-vip-script-up option to the name of the Application object (SIP_SERVER_BACKUP_VIP_UP) that will be created later for a script that enables the Virtual IP address on the backup SIP Server host. - v.
+Set the sip-vip-script-down option to the name of the Application object (SIP_SERVER_BACKUP_VIP_DOWN) that will be created later for a script that disables the Virtual IP address on the backup SIP Server host. - vi.
+Click Apply to save the configuration changes. - b.
+If you are deploying a hot-standby configuration and have configured ADDP communication on the primary SIP Server, you must configure ADDP also on the backup SIP Server.
+To enable ADDP: - i.
+Select the backup-sync section, and configure the following options: - sync-reconnect-tout - protocol - addp-timeout - addp-remote-timeout

 General Switches Server Info Start Info

 Connections Options Security Dependency

-Server 🏷 - 🤣 od 🙀 🚳
+ackup-sy inc 💌 🦻 o 🔁 🖉

 Name 🔻 Value

-Enter text here  Enter text he ere 🍸
+Enter text her e The Enter text he Enter text here

-abs sip-preserve- contact "false"

-abc sip-port "5060"

-abc sip-ip-tos "256"

-💼 sip-invite-trea atment-timeout "0"

-- b.
-If you are deploying a hot-standby configuration and have configured ADDP communication on the primary SIP Server, you must configure ADDP also on the backup SIP Server.
-To enable ADDP, perform the following steps:

-- i.
-Open the backup-sync section.

-- ii.
-Configure the following backup-sync options:

-- sync-reconnect-tout
+abe sync-reconnect-tout "20 sec"

-- protocol
+abc protocol "addp"

-- addp-timeout

-- addp-remote-timeout
+addp-trace е "off"

+addp-time out "5" ''5''

+addp-remo ote-timeout "5"